Unannounced re-accreditation audits – Information for providers

 - The reminder notice will include a date by which the provider needs to make the application for re-accreditation.

-- A compliant application is in the form approved by the Quality Agency and must include:
+- A compliant application is in the form approved by the Aged Care Quality and Safety Commission and must include:

 - the provider’s self-assessment on the service’s performance against the standards